IRTF-HRPC/drafts/draft-association.md

     or the protection of the rights and freedoms of others”, as stated in the ICCPR article 21{ICCPR}}?
 Where in the stack do we care for FAA?

 The 2020 report by the United Nations Special Rapporteur on Human Rights {{UN44-24}} described how technology is often used to limit freedom of assembly and association, such as for instance through network shutdowns and the surveillance of groups.
-Because access to the Internet is crucial not only for freedom of association and assembly, but also for the right to development, and the right to freedom of expression and information {{Mburu}}, the United Nation Special Rapporteur argues that:
+Because access to the Internet is crucial not only for freedom of association and assembly, but also for the right to development, and the right to freedom of expression and information {{Nyokabi}}, the United Nation Special Rapporteur argues that:

     (b) Avoid resorting to disruptions and shutdowns of Internet or telecommunications networks at all times and particularly during